UWPCE-PythonCert/ProgrammingInPython/source/exercises/mailroom/mailroom-oo.rst

 Naming:
     All classes, functions, methods, attributes, variables should have appropriate names: meaningful, but not too detailed.

 Extra Ideas:
 ------------

 In case you are bored -- what features can you add?

-* How about an html report using your html_render code?

 * Fancier reporting

+* More error checking -- does the user really want to create a new donor? or was it a typo in the donor name?

+* The next project is an html renderer -- maybe use it to make a nice html report?

-* The sky's the limit
+* The sky's the limit!